 Today we take the Razer Carcharias stereo headset out for an audible spin.
 Unlike its predecessor, this gaming headset speaks fluently to PC and Xbox 360.
 It’s also packaged with all the necessary connections to play nice with your Windows PC or Xbox 360 console.
 Plus, it’s completely plug and play.
 So there is no need to worry about software and driver juggling.
 But is the performance strong enough to make listeners turn a blind eye to the rather uninspiring look?
 Let’s find out.

-The new refreshed Carcharias looks exactly the same as its forefather.
+The new refreshed Carcharias gaming headset looks exactly the same as its forefather.
 It’s all black save for the logo found on each ear piece, which glows with a bright trademark Razer green.
-The Carcharias features very soft near suede ear cushions, adjustable headband, ample padding for the top of your head where the set rests and a microphone that can tilt up when not in use.
-The Carcharias uses 40mm neodymium magnets, with a frequency of 20-20,000 Hz.
+You will find this gaming headset very comfortable, due to the size of the ear cups and the breathable ear cushions.
+The Carcharias features very soft near suede ear cushions on the large-sized ear cups, adjustable headband, ample padding for the top of your head where the set rests and a microphone that can tilt up when not in use.
+The Carcharias uses 40mm neodymium magnets, with a frequency response of 20-20,000 Hz.
 It comes with the main headset, 3.5mm to RCA cable, 2.5mm to 2.55mm Xbox 360 microphone chat cable, Xbox 360 Audio Cable adapter, quick start guide and a single Razer logo sticker.

 Bottom Line: The Razer Carcharias is a great set of cans.
-It’s a solid stereo offering that is inexpensive, easy to use and comfortable.
-It’s not replacing any 5.1 or 7.1 setup and the Carcharias definitely benefits from an aftermarket soundcard.
+It’s a solid stereo offering that is inexpensive, easy to use, and comfortable.
+It’s not replacing any 5.1 or 7.1 setup and the Carcharias gaming headset definitely benefits from an aftermarket soundcard.